turbo-byte/-solo-koala-021-/README.md

 [aribb24.js]: https://github.com/monyone/aribb24.js

 ## CORS
-If you use standalone video server
+If you use standalone video server for MPEG2-TS stream, `Access-Control-Allow-Origin` header must be configured correctly on video server for cross-origin resource fetching.

+See [cors.md](docs/cors.md) for more details.

+## I